vmware-tanzu/velero/site/content/docs/main/support-process.md

 layout: docs
 ---

+Velero provides best effort support through the process on this page for the current version of Velero and n-1 Velero version, including all patch release in the supported minor releases.
+For example, if the current version is 1.9, the Velero maintainers would offer best effort support for v1.9 and v1.8.
+If you have a question about a previous Velero version (for example, 1.7), please note that maintainers may ask you to upgrade to a supported version before doing any investigation into your issue.

+For more information about Velero testing and supported Kubernetes versions, see Velero's [compatibility matrix](https://github.com/vmware-tanzu/velero/blob/main/README.md#velero-compatibility-matrix).

 ## Weekly Rotation

 The Velero maintainers use a weekly rotation to manage community support.
 Each week, a different maintainer is the point person for responding to incoming support issues via Slack, GitHub, and the Google group.
 The point person is *not* expected to be on-call 24x7.
 Instead, they choose one or more hour(s) per day to be available/responding to incoming issues.
 They will communicate to the community what that time slot will be each week.